Research Overview

 Image

-The thermomechanical properties of metallic alloys are greatly influenced by the underlying microstructural features (such as grain boundaries, triple junctions, dislocations and precipitate/second phase particle distribution etc.) which spans across several length scales.
+Our research interests lie at the interface of solid mechanics and materials science, with an emphasis on plasticity, and data-driven mechanics, environmentally assisted mechanical degradation/electrochemistry corrosion.
+The thermomechanical properties of metallic alloys are greatly influenced by the underlying microstructural heterogenities which can spans across several length scales.
 Therefore, uncovering the role of these microstructural constituents can aid in the bid to design energy efficient and safer structural components.
 However, conventional research approaches are inadequate in accelerating the development of advanced materials.
 Thus, there is a need to formulate multiscale approach, where complimentary experimental and modelling efforts can aid in the deeper understanding of the role microstructural features have on the overall mechanical behavior.
 Therefore, we @ MML strive to develop a research program that will focus on addressing these challenges by combining experimental and modelling techniques.

-• The quantitative effects of interstitial hydrogen atoms on the plastic anisotropy of the body-centered cubic (BCC) phase of steels is unclear.
-An accurate experimental characterization of this behavior presents several challenges.
-Therefore, the current study employs a multi-scale approach, combining DFT, MD, and crystal plasticity techniques, to comprehensively investigate the impact of hydrogen concentration on dislocation-based plasticity in α-Fe, revealing a decrease in critical resolved shear stress and potential shear localization in a hydrogen-rich environment.
+Hydrogen embrittlement is an environmental phenomenon that affects both the physical and chemical properties of intrinsically ductile metals.
+There is a lack of comprehensive understanding on the role of plasticity during the mechanical degradation of steels when exposed to a hydrogen rich environment.
+Therefore, the current study employs a multi-scale approach, combining DFT, MD, and crystal plasticity techniques, to comprehensively investigate the impact of hydrogen concentration on dislocation-based plasticity in α-Fe.
 The findings are incorporated into a non-Schmid crystal plasticity model for accurate assessment of meso-scale plastic deformation in polycrystalline α-Fe.

 Image